 FIRST ALERT FORECAST - Gradual warming trend for the start of November

 TUCSON, Ariz.
-(13 News) - Gusty winds linger for the first half of Wednesday before winds decrease for the rest of the week.
-A ridge building in from the southwest will kick off a gradual warming trend through the weekend with highs back above normal.
-Conditions stay dry with just a few clouds at times and comfortably cool overnight lows – in the 50s for Tucson.
+(13 News) - Lighter winds return starting today as a ridge of high pressure begins to build in from the southwest.
+A gradual warming trend takes us through the weekend with highs 10° above normal by early next week.
+Conditions will stay dry with just a few high clouds from time to time.
+Overnight lows remain comfortably cool, dropping into the 50s each early morning in Tucson.

-WEDNESDAY: Mostly sunny to partly cloudy skies with a high near 80°.
-Breezy.

 THURSDAY: Mostly sunny skies with highs in the low to mid 80s.